United Nations Research Guide

 2nd Floor Int'l Law Finding Aids, JX1976.A25 In24

 These indexes are a great way to find document numbers.
 They provide an annual/sessional, comprehensive index of documents issued by the organ.
 They include a subject index to all documents issued by the organ that year/session and an index to speeches delivered.
 They also include a voting chart.
 This is a great way to do research if one knows what organ issued a document.
-See the UN research guide section on Indexes to Proceedings for additional information, including links to the UNIQUE information providingdocument numbers for all indexes.

 Researchers often need to know about UN activities before the results are officially published in document form.
 It can take several weeks before UN Documents are published.
 Until then, news sources, press releases, draft documents and meeting documents are good sources of information on current developments.